Diane Plesset: A Lifelong Interest in Architecture — And Helping People

 My interest in architecture flourished when I moved to San Francisco in the 1970s.
 The architecture was a conglomerate of different styles!
 It was fun to ride and walk around different neighborhoods.
 I referred to a pocket architectural guide and learned about the different periods of architecture.

 The guide taught me about the homes in Portland.
-The homes with unusual columns were Arts and Crafts style built in the late 19th-century
+I learned that homes with unusual tapered columns were inspired by the Arts and Crafts style built in the late 19th-century

 Enthusiasm for architecture inspired me to go back to college.
 I earned three degrees: interior design, kitchen and bath design, and lighting design.
-This fulfilled my deep interest in architecture and laid the path I’m on today.
+This fulfilled my profound interest in architecture and laid the path I was on until April 2023.
 I couldn’t have done this without the support of my husband, Jay.

 One of my instructors was an avid fan of Frank Lloyd Wright.
 I fell in love with and studied Mr. Wright’s work!
 My dream was to own a home that looked and felt like it.
 Mr. Wright designed it.
 A life-changing miracle happened when I flew to Portland to help my mother recover from surgery.
 Coming full circle, I discovered the only Frank Lloyd Wright home in Oregon.
 It was for sale!